magento/devdocs/src/marketplace/sellers/installation-and-varnish-test.md

 ## Reading the error report

-For the installation part of this test, the logs of the Magento CLI commands are returned.
-The easiest way to reproduce an error is run a failed command on the local environment.
+The Installation test returns the logs of the Magento CLI commands.
+You can reproduce any error in the log by running the failed command in a local environment.

-For Varnish tests specify :
+The Varnish test provides the following information about failures:

-1. A brief description of the failed scenario
+-  A brief description of the failed scenario
-1. Expected and actual cache behavior (HIT or MISS for cached page)
+-  Expected and actual cache behavior (HIT or MISS for cached page)

-To debug this kind of error, it is recommended to have a locally installed Magento with Varnish cache configured and to check the corresponding HTTP headers.
+To debug Varnish test errors, we recommend using a locally installed Magento version with the Varnish cache configured  to submit requests and check the HTTP headers in the response.

 ## Troubleshooting

-If the submission failed on the Installation and Varnish Test and after attempting to reproduce it locally, [create a Support ticket](https://marketplacesupport.magento.com/hc/en-us) so support will be able to assist or fix the a bug.
+If the extension submission fails Installation and Varnish testing, and you cannot reproduce and troubleshoot the issues locally, [create a Support ticket](https://marketplacesupport.magento.com/hc/en-us) to request assistance.
 Ensure that the relevant Submission ID is included on the ticket.

-Feedback and communication on [Magento Community Engineering Slack](https://magentocommeng.slack.com/archives/C7SL5CGDN) #marketplace channel is always welcome.
+We always welcome feedback and discussion on the [Magento Community Engineering Slack](https://magentocommeng.slack.com/archives/C7SL5CGDN) #marketplace channel.